malllabiisc/lcn/Readme.md

 }
 ```

-For any clarification, comments, or suggestions please create an issue or contact [shikhar@iisc.ac.in](http://shikhar-vashishth.github.io).
+For any clarification, comments, or suggestions please create an issue or contact [prateekyadav@iisc.ac.in](mailto:prateekyadav@iisc.ac.in).